jessxphil/mathematics-of-machine-learning-multivariate-calculus/README.md

   <img width="730" height="550" src="https://github.com/jessxphil/mathematics-of-machine-learning-multivariate-calculus/blob/master/image-ml-calc.png">
 </p>

 Here's a peak into what you'll learn in the course!
+Understanding calculus is central to understanding machine learning.
+You can think of calculus as simply a set of tools for analysing the relationship between functions and their inputs.
+Often, in machine learning, we are trying to find the inputs which enable a function to best match the data.

 ## Objectives